svsticky/sadserver/README.md

 #### Variables

-All variables we use, except for secrets, are stored in `ansible/vars.yml`.
-This variable file is included in the main playbook, and most of the other playbooks.
+All variables we use are stored in [ansible/group_vars/].
+This folder utilizes a subfolder for each inventory group, in addition to the general `all`.
+The appropriate folders are automatically loaded by Ansible when running a playbook.
-In that file are listed, among other things:
+In these folders are listed:

-- The Linux users, either admins or committees
+- The Linux users, either admins or committees ([ansible/group_vars/all/users.yml])
   - The SSH keys that can be used to SSH in with these accounts
-- The websites we host
+- The websites we host ([ansible/group_vars/all/websites.yml])
 - Application-specific variables

-It might be worth splitting this file up, giving users and/or websites their own file, if more variables get added to the file.
+(`ansible/group_vars/all|production|staging/vars.yml`)

 ##### Secrets

-Our secrets are stored in [ansible/credentials/], per environment.
-The secrets that are shared between environments (because of third-party constraints), reside in [ansible/credentials/shared.yml].
+Our secrets are stored in `ansible/group_vars/all|production|staging/vault.yml`, per environment.
 These files are all encrypted using [Ansible Vault].
 These secrets should all be cycled when someone's access to the corresponding passphrase is revoked.

 ### Documentation